-As referred to earlier in the section 'Purpose, Values & Policies', Mirvac's Inclusion Policy outlines the key focus areas of its diversity and inclusion vision, including gender balance.
+As referred to in the section titled 'Purpose, Values & Policies', Mirvac's Inclusion Policy outlines the key focus areas of its diversity and inclusion vision, which includes gender balance.
+The Board has set measurable female representation targets and reports on progress each year as detailed below for FY22.